Last Updated on November 12, 2021

 Cottage Cheese Snack Ideas for Pregnancy

-Cottage cheese can be used in many ways as a healthy snack during pregnancy.
-Here are some quick ideas:
+Cottage cheese can be used in many ways as a healthy pregnancy snack.
+Here are some quick healthy snack ideas:

 - As a dip.
 Mix cottage cheese with diced tomato and cucumber for a delicious dip.
 Or use less cheese and it becomes a cottage cheese salad!

 - On toast or crackers, or in sandwiches as a low-fat replacement for mayonnaise.